POSTED BY November 30, 2015 COMMENTS (42)ON

 By no means am I discouraging anybody from getting into the real estate investment, but it is just a word of caution for buyers & investors.

 Quick Checklist while buying the flat

 Hope you enjoyed reading it and let me know if you liked it.
 Thank you.

 Disclaimer – The information and views expressed in this article are those of the author to create awareness and does not necessarily reflect the official opinion or guarantees the accuracy, completeness, currentness, validity in any way.

 Neither the author nor any person acting on their behalf may be held responsible for any errors, omissions & delays in this information or any losses, injuries, or damages arising from its display or use.
 All information is provided on an as-is basis.

 About the Author

-Architect Abhijeet Patki is a practising architect and a consultant to a reputed architecture firm in Mumbai.
-Graduated from University of Mumbai, Ar.
-Patki has an experience of more than 11 years in the field of architecture and interior design.
+Architect Abhijeet Patki is a practicing architect and a consultant to a reputed architecture firm in Mumbai.
+Graduated from the University of Mumbai, Ar.
+Patki has experience of more than 11 years in the field of architecture and interior design.
 Ar.
-Patki has worked on different kind of projects that includes IT Parks, Commercial Buildings, Residential Projects, Heritage Building and many commercial interiors projects.
+Patki has worked on different kind of projects that includes IT Parks, Commercial Buildings, Residential Projects, Heritage Building, and many commercial interiors projects.

 Here is the list of some of our best content.